 Washtenaw ISD has designated one or more worksite supervisors to implement, monitor, and report on the COVID-19 control strategies developed in this plan.
-The worksite supervisor(s) are identified in Appendix A of this Plan.
 The supervisor will remain on-site at all times when employees are present on site.
 If the supervisor must leave the site, they must identify an alternate supervisor.
 An on-site employee may be designated to perform the supervisory role.